isabella232/sublime-lsp/README.md

 ## Installation

-### Go installation
+### Connector installation

-First, install the `langserver-go` binary by running `go get -u github.com/sourcegraph/go-langserver/langserver/cmd/langserver-go`.
-The `langserver-go` binary should now be available via your command line.

-Next, install the `sublime-lsp` connector for Sublime Text by cloning `sublime-lsp` repository into your Sublime Text 3 Packages folder:
+Install the `sublime-lsp` connector for Sublime Text by cloning `sublime-lsp` repository into your Sublime Text 3 Packages folder:

 macOS: